The conversation shouldn't be shelter and rescue vs. breeder — it should be responsible vs. irresponsible.

 Responsible breeders screen and vet each buyer to ensure they’re making a suitable dog-human match, so puppies are much more likely to end up in capable, educated homes.
 They act as a resource for their puppy buyers throughout their dogs’ lives and work tirelessly to shed light on the importance of responsible dog ownership.

-Considering there will always be a market for puppies from breeders, pushing out responsible programs will only open up gaps that puppy mills and unethical sources will rush to fill.
+Considering there will always be a market for puppies from breeders, pushing out responsible programs will only open up gaps that irresponsible sources will rush to fill.
 It’s critical to support and empower those people that are doing right by their dogs to weed out the irresponsible sources who are looking only to profit off of their animals.

 The conversation around dog abandonment and euthanasia is delicate and divided, often causing people to feel like they need to take a side.
 This long-standing debate has led to an attack on responsible breeders, though the argument shouldn’t have pit breeders against shelters in the first place.